Using page params

 From the example above, we were able to provide an optional information regarding the tax rate of the product.
 This could be useful when trying to support the different tax rates for each state or territory.
 However, since we’re treating the tax_rate as optional information, notice that we also have a the default_tax_rate as a backup value just in case it’s not available.

-Let’s try an example wherein PageParams is able to control how Additional requests are being used.
-Specifically, we are going to use PageParams to control the number of paginations being made.
+Let’s try an example wherein PageParams is able to control how additional requests are being used.
+Specifically, we are going to use PageParams to control the number of pages visited.

 from typing import List